rbmj/612-code/README.rst

 License
 ++++++++++++++++

-All code in this project is licensed under the OpenBSD License (see LICENSE.rst) and is Copyright |c| 2012 Chantilly Robotics unless otherwise noted.
+All code in this project is licensed under the OpenBSD License (see 'LICENSE.rst') and is Copyright |c| 2012 Chantilly Robotics unless otherwise noted.

 Contributors
 ++++++++++++++++

-A full list of contributors is in AUTHORS.rst
+A full list of contributors is in 'AUTHORS.rst'.

 Thanks
 ++++++++++++++++
 Thanks go out to nikitakit and all the other developers of the ucpp_ project.
 Thanks to github_ for providing hosting of our code.
-And finally, a big thanks to the entire organization of FIRST_
+And finally, a big thanks to the entire organization of FIRST_.